LBC-LNBio/pyKVFinder/docs/source/plugins/pymol/index.rst

 PyMOL pyKVFinder Tools
 **********************

-pyKVFinder package is integrated into PyMOL through a plugin, called PyMOL pyKVFinder Tools.
-This plugin allows the user to run pyKVFinder on PyMOL and visualize the results directly on the PyMOL viewer.
+The **pyKVFinder** package is integrated into `PyMOL <https://pymol.org/>`_ through a plugin, called **PyMOL pyKVFinder Tools**.
+This plugin allows the user to run pyKVFinder in PyMOL and visualize the results directly on the PyMOL viewer.

 Installation
 ============